Based on Analyst Consensus Growth & Historical Valuation

 INTRINSIC VALUE TODAY

-Valuation Analysis: SYY is currently trading at $69.30, which is considered oversold relative to its 30-day fair value range of $80.82 to $89.50.
-From a valuation perspective, the stock is trading at a discount (Forward PE: 13.7) compared to its historical average (16.2).
-Remarkably, the market is currently pricing in an annual earnings decline of 5.6% over the next few years.
-This aligns with recent fundamental challenges.
+Valuation Analysis: SYY is currently trading at $84.83, which is considered extended relative to its 30-day fair value range of $75.43 to $81.68.
+The stock's valuation (Forward PE: 17.1) is in line with its historical norms (15.8).
+At these levels, the market is pricing in 2.8% annual earnings growth.

 Quick Decision Summary